DongTran2003/SQL_Project_Job_Analysi/README.md

 # Introduction
 This project explores the current data job market in the United States, which focuses on DA (data analyst) roles.
-The project gives insights about top paid jobs, identifies highest in-demand skills, and proposes the most optimal skills for DA entering the job market within the USA.
+The project gives insights about top paid jobs, identifies highest in-demand skills, and proposes the most optimal skills for DAs entering the job market within the USA.

 # About the project
 This project was inspired by a desire to identify high-paying and in-demand skills, lessening the burden of labour for others in search of optimal positions, and to better navigate the data analyst job market in the USA.
 This project aims to address the following 4 questions:
 1. What are the highest-paid DA roles in the States?
 2. What skills are required for these top-paying roles?
-3. What are the most high-indemand skills for DA in the States?
+3. What are the most high in-demand skills for DAs in the States?
-4. What are the most optimal skills for DA to learn?
+4. What are the most optimal skills for DAs to learn?

 The SQL queries addressing the problem: [click here](sql_project)